Are you thinking about living or visiting one of the best Suffolk coastal towns in 2022?

 This is the ideal blog for you if you are thinking of moving to any of the best Suffolk coastal towns!

-Here are our 6 best Suffolk coastal towns to live or visit.
+Here are our 6 best Suffolk coastal towns to live or visit in 2022.

 The village of Walberswick is hidden away across the River Blyth from the much higher profile Southwold which can be reached via a small ferry boat.